 Ensuring that happens requires accountability—as the leader of your startup, make sure that this process becomes an integral part of your company culture.
 Set up a process for following up on customer feedback, and tie that to employee performance.
 Your customers will thank you.

-Those customers should also be a target of your customer engagement plans (long-term conversations with customers and relationship-building).
+Customers who are going out of their way to provide feedback should be top priority for your relationship-building efforts.
 This extends far beyond solving immediate problems—it’s about creating and nurturing an emotional connection with your customers so that they’ll stick with your product through good and bad.
 While this encompasses the totality of the customer experience, pay special attention to getting employee buy-in.

-One way to drive customer engagement is to tag tickets for good customer service ratings, watch for trends, and then create an engagement strategy that pulls engaged users—"advocates"—into research groups, beta tests, and so on.
+One way to drive customer engagement is to tag tickets for good customer service ratings, watch for trends, and then create an engagement strategy that pulls engaged users—also known as advocates—into research groups, beta tests, and so on.
 These advocates can serve as your product’s greatest ambassadors, providing priceless word-of-mouth buzz that will attract new customers.

 That said, it’s not too early to start planning for a team that focuses solely on customer service, and the decisions you make now will lay the groundwork for a team that will be able to scale as your product gains traction.

 For team leaders, managers, and directors, you’ll need people who have strong interpersonal skills and solid project management knowledge.
 They should be able to manage a large group of employees and while having a deep understanding not only of the product but the company’s long-range goals.
 The latter part is critical, because the highest performing support teams collaborate closely with product, sales, marketing, and other parts of the organization.
-Choose the kind of managers who realize that mentoring junior employees will create the company’s next wave of leaders.11 interview questions to ask
+Choose the kind of managers who realize that mentoring junior employees will create the company’s next wave of leaders.10 customer service interview questions PROCESS

 Consider organizing your team into tiers based on issue complexity and employee skills.
 For example, tier one could consist of the easiest issues to resolve (such as billing questions) and will be staffed by the least experienced team members.
 Each successive level will handle increasingly complex issues that require the most experienced and knowledgeable employees.